Stepparent Adoption in North Carolina: Process, Forms, and What to Expect

 Every stepparent adoption in North Carolina depends on a single threshold question: Will the other biological parent (the parent not married to the stepparent) consent or not?

-Scenario B — The other parent does not consent: You must file a petition for termination of parental rights (TPR) in District Court under NCGS 7B-1111 before you can file the adoption petition.
-This is a contested, adversarial proceeding.
+Scenario B — The other parent does not consent: If consent is required and is not given, a TPR proceeding or a Chapter 48 notice and consent-not-required determination may be needed before finalization.
+A TPR petition is filed in District Court under NCGS 7B-1111 and is a contested, adversarial proceeding.
 Timeline expands to 12–18 months or more.
 Costs increase to $5,000–$15,000+.

 The path forward is completely different depending on which scenario you are in.
 Many families who search for "stepparent adoption North Carolina" are not yet sure which category they fall into — and sometimes the answer is not what they expect.
 A parent who seems unlikely to cooperate sometimes does, especially when they realize that adoption also terminates their child support obligation.